This Old Bank of Sand is going on holiday and will be back after the summer.

 like the soul that rushes, back and forth,

 between the mother and father.
-What if they had loved each other,
+What if they had loved

 how would it have felt to be the strut